eduard-io/computer-use-preview/README.md

 - **📝 Flexible Query Input**: Pass queries directly as arguments (no `--query` flag required!) or point to text/markdown files to reuse prompts
 - **📱 Mobile Device Emulation**: Test mobile experiences with the `--mobile` flag, which simulates mobile viewport, touch events, and user agents
 - **🎯 Custom Screenshot Capture**: The agent can now call `take_screenshot(filename="name.png")` to save screenshots with custom names at any point during execution
+- **🖨️ Clean Output Mode**: Use `--print` to output only the final agent reasoning message in a clean, pipeable format (perfect for saving results to files)

 These enhancements make it easier to debug agent behavior, reuse prompts, and test across different device types—all while maintaining full compatibility with the original project.